rapid7/metasploit-framework/documentation/modules/payload/php/meterpreter/reverse_tcp.md

 The php/meterpreter/reverse_tcp is a staged payload used to gain meterpreter access to a compromised system.
 This is a unique payload in the Metasploit Framework because this payload is one of the only payloads that are used in RFI vulnerabilities in web apps.
-This module _can_ be cross platform, but the target needs to ba able to run php code.
+This module _can_ be cross platform, but the target needs to be able to run php code.

 ## Vulnerable Application

-  The Php Meterpreter is suitable for any system that supports PHP.
+  The PHP Meterpreter is suitable for any system that supports PHP.
 For example, the module can be used against webservers which run PHP code for a website.
 OS X has PHP installed by default.

-## Deploying /meterpreter/reverse_tcp
+## Deploying php/meterpreter/reverse_tcp
 ### Scenarios

   Specific demo of using the module that might be useful in a real world scenario.